Can You Take A Bath When You're Trying To Conceive? Science Weighs In

-At least in the south, old wives' tales are considered fact by the general population — especially because we wouldn’t dare talk back to our mamas.
-During my trying to conceive journey (TTC), I’ve been told to tell my husband to not take hot showers or baths and there has even been discussion about whether he should wear boxers or briefs thanks to these old wives' tales.
+In the south, old wives' tales are considered fact by the general population.
+During my trying to conceive journey (TTC), I’ve been told to tell my husband to not take hot showers or baths, and there has even been discussion about whether he should wear boxers or briefs thanks to these old wives' tales.
 (For the record, he's asked me to state he's been #teamboxer for a long time).
 But what about the ladies?
 Can you take a bath when you're trying to conceive?
 TTC forums will claim the heat can affect your fertility and even your eggs, but does this myth hold up to science?

 Dr. David Diaz, a reproductive endocrinologist and fertility expert at Orange Coast Memorial Medical Center in Fountain Valley, California, says, thankfully, you don’t have to give up those luxurious, glorious, hot baths.
 Which, let's be honest, are a lifesaver some days.
 In fact, your eggs thrive in a warm environment.
 Score.
 “A woman's eggs are stored in the ovaries, which are ‘intra-abdominal’ organs, located deep inside the pelvis,” he says in an email interview with Romper.
 “This means their normal environmental temperature is 98.6 degrees.
 This implies that they function best within the body's naturally warm, moist environment.”

 “Our natural core body temperature is maintained by multiple thermo-regulatory mechanisms designed to protect us from excessive heat build-up,” Diaz says.
 “Dilation of our blood vessels, perspiration, and increased breathing all work to cool the body and maintain normal temperature at all times.
 It is therefore unlikely that a long bath, sauna, or a hot tub would affect the number and quality of a woman's ‘oocytes' (eggs)."